 Official Author Site

+Donna's Middle Grade and Picture Books are about kids who find themselves in odd or scary situations.
 From language to cultural differences in being biracial life can become…complicated.
-So like me, my characters have to tackle more than just the bizarre things that happen to them in their lives.
+So like Donna, characters tackle more than just the bizarre things that happen to them in their lives.

 Happy reading and writing!

 Please fill out the form below to reach Donna regarding school or Skype visits, or anything at all!